yati-sagade/yati-sagade.github.io/_posts/2013-04-21-functional-reverse.markdown

 layout: post

-title: Reversing a list in functional style.
+title: Reversing a list in functional style

 ---